• Skip to primary navigation

 Related Recipes

-• Microwave apple crisp made in a mug.
+• Single serve apple crisp in a ramekin with an oat topping.

 Like this recipe?
 Sign up for my e-mail list so you get a weekly e-mail with new recipes from the week as well as occasional ‘bonus’ content not found on the blog!
-E-mail link sign up!
+AND receive a copy of my FREE MINI EBOOK!
+E-mail list sign up!

 Those ads on the page?
 A portion of all ad revenue is being donated to Warrior Dog Rescue.
 A MN-based dog rescue that I foster and volunteer with.